 I know plenty of authors who basically describe it as the bee’s knees when it comes to formatting your book.
 But what if you are allergic to bees?
 What do you do then?
-I say that as a bit of a joke, however as Vellum is limited to Mac users and isn’t cheap to use, it isn’t for everyone.
+I say that as a bit of a joke, however, They limit Vellum to Mac users.
+It’s not cheap to use either, so it isn’t for everyone.
 Nor is the entire process of book formatting for that matter, but that is an entirely different subject.

 So what is an author intent on publishing a new book to do?

-I’m glad you asked as I have recently spent far too many hours getting An Uncertain Confidence ready for its upcoming publication date by experimenting with Vellum alternatives offering formatted files I could then take to a professional printer.
+I’m glad you asked as I have recently spent far too many hours getting my various books ready for its upcoming publication date by experimenting with Vellum alternatives offering formatted files I could then take to a professional printer.

-This has been my trusted go-to method of getting my books in shape as it allows me to tweak font sizes, add decorative flourishes, and basically customize my book’s size and content any way I see fit.
+This was my trusted go-to method of getting my books in initial shape for years as it allowed me to tweak font sizes, add decorative flourishes, and basically customize my book’s size and content any way I saw fit.
 However, Word has an annoying habit of inserting blank pages, “helpfully” adjusting page numbers, and text can be overly stretched with funky spaces between the words if you don’t know some of the advanced tricks.

 Pros – High degree of control